sayofthelor/archieMGS-website/README.md

 spicy website for archieMGS

 This is a simple website for the archieMGS project to **display what we're about** and to give people the opportunity to reach out to us **for questions** and other things.
+This website is still a WIP, so expect the aestetics to change, we haven't quite nailed that down.

 This website may also display recent updates on the project in the future.. *we'll see where this goes*. :)